DenisGorbachev/metawomen-docs/src/RewardsForHolders/Teams.md

 * You can get bonuses by creating or joining a team.
 * You can create a team with your followers on social media.
-* As a team leader, you will get +30% bonus of your team's payout.
+* As a team leader, you will get +30% bonus of your whole team's payout.
 * As a team member, you will get +10% bonus of your personal payout.

 All bonuses are paid in addition to normal payout.

 There's no minimum requirement - you can create or join the team with any amount of COLI.

+It is very profitable to be a team leader.
+See how

 * [How can I create a team?](#how-can-i-create-a-team)
 * [How can I join a team?](#how-can-i-join-a-team)